July 26, 2020 at 7:28 pm #9963GC GoproParticipant

 Then Just after the three months I got a flair and it lasted a week, so I could not get about very well at all.
 On day two of this flare I started colchicine, as I needed some relief and have been taking it now for 10 days and no side effects and believe it helps some.
 My uric acid level was 5.3 after two months on allopurinol and have not re-tested since.

 I thought I also had tennis elbow and then noticed a tophus had come up on my elbow tendon and then another appeared on my middle finger joint.
 It looks like one is coming up on my toe.

 I contacted my doc, who said this was unusual and has referred me to a rheumatologist, but have to wait a while to see her.
 My question is, why are these tophi forming when my uric acid level must be going down?
-I thought they formed when more chrystals were being deposited, not dissolved.
-I am on a low purine diet and no alchohol.
+I thought they formed when more crystals were being deposited, not dissolved.
+I am on a low purine diet and no alcohol.

 Answers on a postcard please!

 July 29, 2020 at 8:11 pm #9973nobodyParticipant